romaindso/react-webpack-starter/README.md

 ```bash
 $ npm test
 ```
-By default, tests are executed on *Chrome*, *Firefox* and *Internet Explorer*.
+By default, tests are executed on *Chrome*.
 Use the `browsers` configuration option in the `karma.conf.test.js` file to override this behavior.
+(Firefox and Internet Explorer are available but disabled).

 Process coverage report :
 ```bash